nbrem108/sprint-review-2/README.md

 ## 🎊 Release Celebration

-This v1.0.0 release represents a significant milestone in the Sprint Review Generator project.
+This v1.0.1 release builds upon the solid foundation of v1.0.0 with significant performance improvements and stability enhancements.
 From initial concept to production-ready application, this tool has been designed to transform how agile teams communicate their progress and achievements.

 **Thank you to all users, contributors, and stakeholders who have supported this project from the beginning.
 Your feedback, testing, and enthusiasm have been invaluable in creating a tool that truly serves the agile community.**